daversd/assemblyinfo-update/README.md

 # AssemblyInfo Update
+Forked from https://github.com/secondbounce/assemblyinfo-update to avoid using `github.run_number`

 ## set-version

-This Github action updates _AssemblyInfo.cs_ files in .NET projects with the specified version number, suffixed with [`github.run_number`](https://docs.github.com/en/actions/learn-github-actions/contexts).
+This Github action updates _AssemblyInfo.cs_ files in .NET projects with the specified version number

 The version number is expected to be in [SemVer format](https://semver.org/) with at least the major and minor version numbers, e.g. `1.20`, `2.17.4`, `1.4.9-alpha`.
 Any pre-release/metadata suffix will be discarded and [`github.run_number`](https://docs.github.com/en/actions/learn-github-actions/contexts) appended to produce a 3- or 4-element version number.